grantnathanielbrown/cmk_react_site/README.md

 - fix drop down cursor range
 - fix carousel not behaving one hundred percent of the time
 - smooth animation on nav dropdown

+### WHAT I LEARNED

+- a ton of planning is necessary, impossible to do too much planning
+- focus on mvp before features
+- commit often
+-